osmandapp/web/main/docs/user/plugins/osm-editing.md

 import Translate from '@site/src/components/Translate.js';
 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';

-> *This article was last updated in May 2024*

 ## Overview

-[OpenStreetMap](https://www.openstreetmap.org/about) (OSM) is a global community that aims to create a detailed free geographical map of the world and provide up-to-date open-source data to every user, and the OpenStreetMap editing plugin allows you to contribute to the community.
+[OpenStreetMap](https://www.openstreetmap.org/about) (OSM) is a global community that aims to create a detailed free geographical map of the world and provide up-to-date open-source data to every user.
+The OpenStreetMap editing plugin allows you to contribute to the community.

 With OsmAnd and the OSM editing plugin, you can easily contribute your own information to OpenStreetMap.org, such as to create or modify [POIs](#create--modify-poi), add or comment [notes](#create--modify-osm-note), and upload recorded GPX [tracks](#upload-gps-track).

 ## Setup

-To use *OpenStreetMap editing* plugin, you have to make the following settings:
+To use the *OpenStreetMap editing* plugin, you have to make the following settings:

 1. Enable [Plugin](../plugins/index.md#enable--disable).
 2. Set OpenStreetMap editing  in any [profile](../personal/profiles.md).